Ruchita-0310/Nanopore_seq/QC_trimming_assembly.md

 likely to contain sequencing errors or low-quality data, which can negatively impact downstream analyses such as genome assembly or variant calling.
 ## Nanoplot
+[NanoPlot](https://github.com/wdecoster/NanoPlot) is a good tool to visualize the data
 ```
 module load python/3.10.4
 pip3 install NanoPlot